 The eccentric part of an exercise is the part when you are elongating the muscle, not contracting.
 For instance, in a push-up, the eccentric part is when you are lowing yourself down.
 This study and some other literature seem to point to a healing power that eccentric exercises can have for this injury.

 I figured this was absolutely worth a shot.
 The eccentric exercise for the knee requires just a slant board, which run about $60.
-A few days after purchasing this ‘Fitter First’ one on Amazon, I got to Tweeting with Kelly at Flex-N-Go.
-As luck would have it, she specializes in making high quality slant boards and said she’d send one over to help me out.
-Perfect – I’d be able to test out two slant boards while also putting the exercise to the test.
+A few days after purchasing this ‘Fitter First’ one on Amazon, I got to Tweeting with Kelly at Flex-N-Go, who makes a solid, fixed slant board.
+She sent me to test one out along with my board from Amazon.

 Well, first off, which board was better?
-Kelly’s Flex-No-Go board, no doubt.
+My preference was the fixed slant board.
 Its super sturdy, light weight, and I have no fear while on it.
 The other board featured the ability to change the angle of the slant, and while this may be useful for some, I didn’t need that feature and the angle-adjustment capability added instability to the board, which is exactly what you don’t need when you are working on a bum knee.
-I won’t spend too much time on a comparison because there isn’t one – Kelly’s is great and it is the one I’d choose(that is my honest opinion, I would tell you if it wasn’t).
-However, if you need multiple slant angles, go with the ‘Fitter First’.
+But in the end, get whatever board you can get your hands on quickest to start your rehab training.

 The Secret Exercise